 The suggested products:

 "For women who need greater coverage due to redness or discoloration, I recommend Clinique's Beyond Perfecting Foundation + Concealer ($28), which is a combination foundation and concealer formula, and its Redness Solutions Makeup SPF 15 with Probiotic Technology ($28).
-I also like to add some of its new Even Better Glow Light Reflecting Makeup ($28) to give a more dewy finish to the skin.
+I also like to add some of its new Even Better Glow Light Reflecting Makeup ($28) to give a dewier finish to the skin."

 "Clinique also has an excellent product that helps reduce the appearance of larger pores," Jahns continues.
 "I also love Eve Pearl's HD Dual Foundation ($39) and primer.
-I think most of us are loathe to invest in eye shadow palettes where we don't use half or one-third of the colors, but It Cosmetics makes several that are all great."
+I think most of us are loath to invest in eye shadow palettes where we don't use half or a third of the colors, but It Cosmetics makes several that are all great."

 "The sheer number of products each makeup company has can feel overwhelming and intimidating.
 I recommend asking for samples at makeup counters—look for someone who's roughly your age as they'll likely have experienced some of the same challenges."